CES 2019: Withings puts ECG in its $130 Move fitness watch

 The watch is water-resistant to 50 meters, measures steps and sleep, tracks elevation and has a one-year battery life (it's not clear if the watch has a replaceable battery or recharges, but it might be the former).
 Like previous Withings watches, it also connects with Apple Health and Google Fit.

-A version of the Move without ECG and heart rate is available now for $69.95, but only ships to the US, Canada and Mexico.
-Converted, that price is about £55 or AU$100.
+A version of the Move without ECG and heart rate is available now for $70, but only ships to the US, Canada and Mexico.

-Nokia acquired French health technology company Withings in 2016 and rebranded it as Nokia Health; however, the company was bought back by Withings' co-founder in 2018.
+Nokia acquired French health technology company Withings in 2016 and rebranded it as Nokia Health.
+The company was bought back by Withings' co-founder in 2018, however.

 Withings is also putting ECG into its newest blood pressure cuff, the Withings BPM Core, which combines standard cuff-based blood pressure measurement with an ECG sensor and a digital stethoscope that promises to measure for heart valve health.
 The $250 BPM Core is also under review for FDA and CE clearance, with the same Q2 targeted release date.